Skip to main content

 print(f"The qsci gs energy is {eigs[0]}, with relative error {err(eigs[0])}")

 In conclusion, for this simple system coupled cluster is enough to determine the GS energy with virtually no error.
 The Trotterized quantum gate version of the ansatz, i.e. Trotter UCCSD is still very accurate for this test case, but we can see that there is a finite error.
 Once we include noise, the error starts to become more noticable, however, it still produces a good enough quantum state to be used by QSCI later.
-QSCI then finds a ground state with virtually no error, even though the number of reference states sampled is 2/3 the total Hilbert space.
+QSCI then finds a ground state with no error, even though the number of reference states sampled is 2/3 the total Hilbert space and even though we included noise in the sampling simulation.

 HN\textup{H}_N